waylaidwanderer/gemini-plays-pokemon-public/notepad.md

 ## I. World & Story

 ### A. Active Quests & Blockers
-*   **Get FIRE STONE from Schoolboy Alan:** My ITEM POCKET is full.
-I need to fly to a Pokémon Center, store items in the PC, and then return to him on Route 36.
+*   **Get FIRE STONE from Schoolboy Alan:** I have a free inventory slot.
+I need to fly to Route 36 and speak to him.
 *   **Heal the Sick Miltank (Route 39):** The Miltank in the barn needs 'lots of BERRIES'.
 I need to find a source of berries.
 *   **Mahogany Town Gym Block:** A Fisher is blocking the gym entrance.
 He insists I go to the Lake of Rage.
-I have already defeated the Red Gyarados and stopped Team Rocket, but he remains.
-My hypothesis that the Lake of Rage was the trigger is likely incorrect.
+My hypothesis that the Lake of Rage was the trigger is incorrect.
+An alternative hypothesis is that another, unrelated event is the trigger.

 ### B. Key NPCs
 *   **Professor Elm:** My quest giver in New Bark Town.